rebeclem/Meni_fecal/R_analysis.md

 <br />
 <br />

 To run analysis, open the `konzo_visualization.Rmd` file in R-Studio.
-The file is located under the `R_analysis` directory.

 If you do not have R-Studio, download the R-studio desktop version [here](https://www.rstudio.com/products/rstudio/download/#download).